maartenba/myget-documentation/how-to/working-with-upstream-package-sources.md

 # Working with upstream package sources

 Package sources play a key role in a professional approach towards Package Management.
+MyGet gives you the option to specify one or more package sources for a feed.

+**Q: Why use package sources?**

-Upstream package sources make it easy to pull in packages from other package sources onto your downstream MyGet feeds.
-On the other hand, you can also target these package sources to push packages upstream from your MyGet feeds.
+* Upstream package sources make it easy to pull in packages from other package sources onto your downstream MyGet feeds.
+* You can also target these package sources to push packages upstream from your MyGet feeds.
+* Any configured package source on a MyGet feed will be made available to you in MyGet Build Services without having to commit any credentials or secrets in your source repository.

 Before diving into some practical scenarios, let's make sure we are clear in terms of terminology.
 The following Q&A should help you with that in a rather poetic way.